ivinteractive/kirbycms-redirects/readme.md

 Type: ```String``` Default: ```redirects```

 The name of the template you're using for the redirects list.
-This is only used as a check to make sure that the CSV/JSON import hook only runs on your redirects page (parsing the file, updating the page, and deleting the uploaded file).
+This is used as a check to make sure that the CSV/JSON import hook only runs on your redirects page (parsing the file, updating the page, and deleting the uploaded file), as well as a check on whether the blueprint included with the plugin should be registered.
+If no alternate blueprint is set in the config file, the default redirects template will be registerd.

+##### redirecty-widget

+Type: ```Boolean``` Default: ```true```

+Whether or not to show the dashboard widget.

+##### redirecty-widget-count

+Type: ```Integer``` Default: ```5```

+The maximum amount of redirects to show in the dashboard widget.
+If set to 0, it hides the redirects preview and CSV/JSON download links in the widget.